-Explore the British Virgin Islands with ease by hiring a yacht from SamBoat.
-Alternatively, splash out on a multi-day sailing vacation with Dream Yacht Charter.
+Explore the British Virgin Islands with ease by going on a sailing trip with Culture Trip.

 First up, you can’t visit Jost Van Dyke without stopping by the Soggy Dollar Bar at the Sandcastle Hotel.
 It gets its name from the wet dollar notes brought in by sailors who swim ashore and is much loved by the yachting community.
 Past the Sandcastle, you will find One Love Bar and Grill, known as much for its good food as its alcoholic creations.
 Try the mouth-watering lobster quesadilla or barbecue ribs.

 Stroll over to White Bay next door and you’ll find Hendo’s Hideout.
 Not only is it a lovely place for a morning coffee, but it’s also primed for sunbathing on their tangerine orange loungers with a frozen margarita in hand.
 As the day goes on, progress to the fun-loving Gertrude’s at White Bay or Corsairs at Great Harbour, which hosts pirate parties and serves up a Bubbly Pirate cocktail, as well as Caribbean fusion food.